linroger/Wealth-of-Nations/Financial Engineering/Derivatives/Part I - Forwards and Futures/Chapter 1 - Derivative Securities.md

 Suppose the current market price of real sheep being sold in the local market in the Highlands is £220.
 ‘Sheep arbitrageurs’ sitting in London seeing these prices on their internet screens would (ethical issues aside) buy a ‘replication’ Dolly in Edinburgh for £200 and simultaneously they would sell Dolly in the local market in the Highlands for £220 making an arbitrage (risk-free) proft of £20.
 (We ignore any transportation costs of getting Dolly from Edinburgh to the Highlands.)

 This increase in demand for a Dolly in Edinburgh and sale of a Dolly in the Highlands (by many arbitrageurs in London doing the same trades) would mean the price of a Dolly would be bid up in Edinburgh and the price of a Dolly in the Highlands would fall – this is ‘supply and demand’ at work.
-Arbitrage and ‘supply and demand’ would ensure that the price of a Dolly in Edinburgh and the Highlands would quickly move to equality at
+Arbitrage and ‘supply and demand’ would ensure that the price of a Dolly in Edinburgh and the Highlands would quickly move to equality at say £210 for each – at which point arbitrage activity would stop – since there are now no risk-free profts to be made.

-(continued)

-# (continued)

-say £210 for each – at which point arbitrage activity would stop – since there are now no risk-free profts to be made.
 Economists would say that £210 is the current equilibrium price of a Dolly.

 Arbitrage ensures that the price of real Highland sheep must eventually equal the cost of producing an identical ‘Dolly replicant’.
 Dolly is like a ‘synthetic’ or ‘replication’ portfolio in fnancial economics.
 As we shall see, this is how we price many derivatives – we create a ‘synthetic’ or ‘replication’ portfolio, which has identical payofs to the derivative itself.